nichsedge/digital-garden/content/Read/Goodreads/Poor Charlie s Almanack The Wit and Wisdom of Charles T Munger.md

 ---
-title: "Poor Charlie's Almanack: The Wit and Wisdom of Charles T. Munger"
+title: 'Poor Charlie''s Almanack: The Wit and Wisdom of Charles T. Munger'
-author: "Charles T. Munger"
+author: Charles T. Munger
-date: "2022/07/25"
+date: '2022-07-25'
+tags:
+- book
 ---

 # Poor Charlie's Almanack: The Wit and Wisdom of Charles T. Munger